Paralegal Certification - Paralegal CORE Competency Exam and Credentialing

 CORE Registered Paralegal (CRP) Forms

-- Application for CLE Credit (online form) or (fillable PDF for use by CORE Registered Paralegals)
+- Application for CLE Credit (online form)

 - PCCE Registration Statement and Affidavit of Continuing Education (online form)